AilurusRP/PandaIM-Server/README.md

 # PandaIM

-Server side code of an instant message application.
+Server side code of an instant messaging application.